Dear Urbaneer: I Need A Crash Course In First Time Home Buying

 3 – What Does A Realtor Do?
 Do I Really Need One?

 And another question that is commonly asked is how much it costs to use a Realtor as a home buyer?
-In many cases – you actually pay nothing directly out of your pocket.
-The commission fees frequently (but not always) are paid for by the Seller to the listing agent to your realtor through the proceeds of the sale.
+In many cases, you actually pay nothing directly out of your pocket.
+The commission fees are frequently (but not always) paid for by the Seller to the listing agent or your realtor through the proceeds of the sale.

 4 – What Are The Closing Costs To Buy?